puppetlabs/relay-rfcs/0004-relay-cli.md

 ### connection

 This noun manages authenticated connections to an external service, such as an API token or password.
 There's no affordance for creating an account through this; we expect that will be done exclusively through the web interface.
-The connection information should be stored in a `$HOME/.relay` directory on Mac/Linux and XXX (equivalent location) on Windows.

 #### Usage